zedttxj/Computer-Software-Introspection/Example-1/README.md

    0x00000000004013e4 <+320>:   xor    %eax,%eax
    0x00000000004013e6 <+322>:   call   0x401250 <__fprintf_chk@plt>
 ```
-The error message is at 0x4022d1, by using `x/1s 0x4022d1`, we can check the error message and figure out the functionality of the code above it:
+The error message is at the address where `rdx` register holds.
+By using `x/1s 0x4022d1`, we can check the error message and figure out the functionality of the code above it:
 ```
 (gdb) x/1s 0x4022d1
 0x4022d1:       "ERROR: invalid directive_code %ux\n"